Watts-Lab/deliberation-assets/projects/volvovsky_reputation/art_game_comp_4.md

 ---

-- The buyer will get an opportunity to hire a different agent.
+- they may hire a different agent
-- The Art Game will end
+- the Art Buying Game will end
-- The buyer will play as an agent with someone else
+- they will play as an agent for someone else